Ompatil39/LabTrack/README.md

-home.html is located in views folder.
+home.html is located in views folder.<br>
 "# CLMS"